-) Marshall is a Southern-bred woman.
+Charlyn Marie "Chan" ("Shawn") Marshall (born January 21, 1972) is a Southern-bred woman.
 Her family moved frequently.
-This constant travelling helped prepare Chan for the touring life she would have as a musician.
-Chan's known for having unpolished live shows, with songs beginning and ending abruptly or blending into one another without clear transitions.
+This constant travelling helped prepare Marshall for the touring life she would have as a musician.
+Marshall is known for having unpolished live shows, with songs beginning and ending abruptly or blending into one another without clear transitions.
 She has also cut short performances without explanation.

-In the winter of 2006, Chan put together a new backing band, the Dirty Delta Blues band.
+In the winter of 2006, Marshall put together a new backing band, the Dirty Delta Blues band.
 She also declared herself to be sober, which she defined as having "seven drinks in seven months."
 Now her live performances are much more enthusiastic and professional.
-Chan claims that her newfound musical collaborators and sobriety are the reasons why.
+Marshall claims that her newfound musical collaborators and sobriety are the reasons why.

 - Dear Sir (1995)

 - Dark End of the Street (2008; EP)

 - Adam Westing: In this Funny or Die skit, she makes fun of her reputation for erratic live shows by showing her unable to even perform nursery rhymes for second-graders without interrupting herself.

 - The Cover Changes the Gender: Used in her version of "Satisfaction" from The Rolling Stones.

 - Cover Version: She performed many covers: there's at least one on each of her albums (okay, The Greatest has it as a Japanese bonus track, but it still counts).
 Many of them appeared on The Covers Record, Jukebox, and Dark End of the Street.